-100 m Name: Martha Platt
+1000 Name: Martha Platt

-16 aller Agency: Culver City Adult School
+1 Thinks Agency: Culver City Adult School

-Part and Administrator: Veronica Montes
+11 1 - EN Administrator: Veronica Montes

-A COLON Program Area: ESL
+A COLOR Program Area: ESL

 Support Mentor: Barry Bakin

-Three ESL teachers lear rned to use interactive projectors with two

-applications: Who was/were your mentee(s)?
+Three ESL teachers lead applications: rned to use interactive projectors with two Who was/were your mentee(s)?

 Presentation software for course texts Jose Hernandez

-Displays pages in the textbook with tools to enhance and modify the projected image Sydney Navas
+Displays pages in the textbook with tools to enhance and modify the projected image Interactive projector tools Sydney Navas

-Interactive projector tools Janet Owens
+Janet Owens

 Allows users to create/modify other file types

-Teachers practiced using with the TIMAC mentor After they began using t to share successes and are comfortable with th Beginning ESL classes. g the projector and applications individually and to become familiar with the tools and functions. he projectors in instruction, we met periodically brainstorm solutions to problems.
-All teachers his technology and are using it daily in their
+Teachers practiced using the projector and applications individually and with the TIMAC mentor to become familiar with the tools and functions.
+After they began using the projectors in instruction, we met periodically to share successes and brainstorm solutions to problems.
+All teachers are comfortable with this technology and are using it daily in their Beginning ESL classes.